Bayesian Optimization in a Billion Dimensions via Random Embeddings

 \subsection{Hyper-parameter Optimization}

 For Bayesian optimization (and therefore REMBO), it is difficult to manually estimate the true length scale hyper-parameter of a problem at hand.
 To avoid any manual steps and to achieve robust performance across diverse sets of objective functions, in this paper we adopted an adaptive hyper-parameter optimization scheme.
-The length scale of GPs is often set by maximizing marginal likelihood~\cite{Rasmussen:2006, Jones:1998}.
-However, as demonstrated by \citet{Bull:2011}, this approach, when implemented naively, may not guarantee convergence.
+The length scale of GPs is often set by maximizing marginal likelihood~\cite{Rasmussen:2006,Jones:1998}.
+However, as demonstrated by \citeA{Bull:2011}, this approach, when implemented naively, may not guarantee convergence.
 This is not only true of approaches that maximize the marginal likelihood, but also of approaches that rely on Monte Carlo sampling from the posterior distribution \cite{Brochu:2010,Snoek:2012} when the number of data is very small, unless the prior is very informative.

 Here, we propose to optimize the length scale parameter $\ell$ by maximizing the marginal likelihood subject to an upper bound $U$ which is decreased when the algorithm starts exploiting too much.
 Full details are given in Algorithm~\ref{alg:bohyper}.
 We say that the algorithm is exploiting when the standard deviation at the maximizer of the acquisition function $\sqrt{\sigma(\vx_{t+1})}$ is less than some threshold $t_{\sigma}$ for $5$ consecutive iterations.
 Intuitively, this means that the algorithm did not emphasize exploration (searching in new parts of the space, where the predictive uncertainty is high) for $5$ consecutive iterations.
 When this criterion is met, the algorithm decreases its upper bound $U$ multiplicatively and re-optimizes the hyper-parameter subject to the new bound.
 Even when the criterion is not met the hyper-parameter is re-optimized every $20$ iterations.
 For each optimization of the acquisition function, the algorithm runs both DIRECT~\cite{Jones:1993} and CMA-ES~\cite{Hansen:2001:CDS:1108839.1108843} and uses the result of the best of the two options.
 The astute reader may wonder about the difficulty of optimizing the acquisition functions.
 For REMBO, however, we have not found the optimization of the acquisition function to be a problem since we only need to optimize it in the low-dimensional space and our acquisition function evaluations are cheap, allowing us tens of thousands of evaluations in seconds that (empirically) suffice to cover the low-dimensional space well.